boldflight/BibleConverter/test_EPUB/output/ex.md

 [13] Then you are to clothe Aaron with the holy garments and anoint him and sanctify him so that he may minister as my priest.
 [14] You are to bring his sons and clothe them with tunics [15] and anoint them just as you anointed their father, so that they may minister as my priests; their anointing will make them a priesthood that will continue throughout their generations.”
-[16] This is what Moses did, according to all the Lord had commanded him—so he did.
+[16] This is what Moses did, according to all the **Lord** had commanded him—so he did.
 [17] So the tabernacle was set up on the first day of the first month, in the second year.
 [18] When Moses set up the tabernacle and put its bases in place, he set up its frames, attached its bars, and set up its posts.
-[19] Then he spread the tent over the tabernacle and put the covering of the tent over it, as the Lord had commanded him.
+[19] Then he spread the tent over the tabernacle and put the covering of the tent over it, as the **Lord** had commanded him.
 [20] He took the testimony and put it in the ark, attached the poles to the ark, and then put the atonement lid on the ark.
-[21] And he brought the ark into the tabernacle, hung the protecting curtain, and shielded the ark of the testimony from view, just as the Lord had commanded him.
+[21] And he brought the ark into the tabernacle, hung the protecting curtain, and shielded the ark of the testimony from view, just as the **Lord** had commanded him.
 [22] And Moses put the table in the tent of meeting, on the north side of the tabernacle, outside the curtain.
-[23] And he set the bread in order on it before the Lord, just as the Lord had commanded him.
+[23] And he set the bread in order on it before the **Lord**, just as the **Lord** had commanded him.
 [24] And he put the lampstand in the tent of meeting opposite the table, on the south side of the tabernacle.
-[25] Then he set up the lamps before the Lord, just as the Lord had commanded him.
+[25] Then he set up the lamps before the **Lord**, just as the **Lord** had commanded him.
-[26] And he put the gold altar in the tent of meeting in front of the curtain, [27] and he burned fragrant incense on it, just as the Lord had commanded him.
+[26] And he put the gold altar in the tent of meeting in front of the curtain, [27] and he burned fragrant incense on it, just as the **Lord** had commanded him.
 [28] Then Moses put the curtain at the entrance to the tabernacle.
-[29] He also put the altar for the burnt offering by the entrance to the tabernacle, the tent of meeting, and offered on it the burnt offering and the meal offering, just as the Lord had commanded him.
+[29] He also put the altar for the burnt offering by the entrance to the tabernacle, the tent of meeting, and offered on it the burnt offering and the meal offering, just as the **Lord** had commanded him.
 [30] Then he put the large basin between the tent of meeting and the altar and put water in it for washing.
 [31] Moses and Aaron and his sons would wash their hands and their feet from it.
-[32] Whenever they entered the tent of meeting, and whenever they approached the altar, they would wash, just as the Lord had commanded Moses.
+[32] Whenever they entered the tent of meeting, and whenever they approached the altar, they would wash, just as the **Lord** had commanded Moses.
 [33] And he set up the courtyard around the tabernacle and the altar, and put the curtain at the gate of the courtyard.
 So Moses finished the work.
-[34] Then the cloud covered the tent of meeting, and the glory of the Lord filled the tabernacle.
+[34] Then the cloud covered the tent of meeting, and the glory of the **Lord** filled the tabernacle.
-[35] Moses was not able to enter the tent of meeting because the cloud settled on it and the glory of the Lord filled the tabernacle.
+[35] Moses was not able to enter the tent of meeting because the cloud settled on it and the glory of the **Lord** filled the tabernacle.
 [36] But when the cloud was lifted up from the tabernacle, the Israelites would set out on all their journeys;
 [37] but if the cloud was not lifted up, then they would not journey farther until the day it was lifted up.
-[38] For the cloud of the Lord was on the tabernacle by day, but fire would be on it at night, in plain view of all the house of Israel throughout all their journeys.
+[38] For the cloud of the **Lord** was on the tabernacle by day, but fire would be on it at night, in plain view of all the house of Israel throughout all their journeys.